Connatix/Connatix.NLogKinesisTarget/README.md

 # Connatix.NLogKinesisTarget

-Custom NLog target for streaming NLog events to AWS Kinesis Stream in batches
+Custom NLog target for streaming events to AWS Kinesis Stream in batches

 # Usage